Quick Answer

 - Document translation: which ArcPy functions map to which GeoPandas patterns

-- Run both ArcPy and GeoPandas versions in production simultaneously
+- Run both ArcPy and GeoPandas versions in a controlled test or approved parallel environment

 - Alert on output divergence: automated geometry and attribute comparison